RodriguesMy/THE_RAIN/notes.md

 Myriam tried to develop some of the javascript code.
 So far she did the /list and the /start but had some trouble with some code.

+Date 30 November
+Myriam, Zacharias
+Had a quick meeting with our Mr. Nearchos Paspallis.
+Started the whole thing from the beggining because it was messed up.
+This actually helped because we were able to understand how javascript works with html.
+Achieved a few things today.
+So far we created the /list, /start, /question, /answer.
+There are a few mistakes if the status is not okay, meaning with the error messages, but if the status is ok it works fine.
+I will contact my proffeson in Monday to sort that out.